Abidjan: Security

 The instability of the 2002–2007 civil war and 2010–2011 crisis saw foreign peacekeeping forces stationed in Abidjan.
-The United Nations Operation in Côte d’Ivoire (UNOCI), established in April 2004, has its headquarters at the former Hotel Sebroko in Attécoubé.
+The United Nations Operation in Côte d'Ivoire (UNOCI), established in April 2004, has its headquarters at the former Hotel Sebroko in Attécoubé.
 While the size of the force has been reduced since the end of the 2011 crisis, UNOCI's mandate was extended in 2013 and again in 2015.
 The force remains authorized to maintain up to 5,245 troops, 192 observers, 1,500 police and eight customs officers in the country.

-France's peacekeeping operations in Côte d’Ivoire continued under the aegis of Operation Unicorn until 2015 and then as the French forces in Côte d’Ivoire from 2015 onward.
+France's peacekeeping operations in Ivory Coast continued under the aegis of Operation Unicorn until 2015 and then as the French forces in Côte d'Ivoire from 2015 onward.
 In 2014, French defense minister Jean-Yves Le Drian announced that Abidjan would be reinforced as the entry point for France's military presence and counterterrorism operations in the Sahel region.
-After al-Qaeda militants targeted beachgoers at Grand Bassam in March 2016, the French government announced it would increase its troop deployment in Côte d’Ivoire from 500 to 900.
+After al-Qaeda militants targeted beachgoers at Grand-Bassam in March 2016, the French government announced it would increase its troop deployment in Côte d'Ivoire from 500 to 900.
 French soldiers are based in Port-Bouet as well as at the Abidjan airport.

 In 2007, Pierre Laba's comedy film Permanent Danger explored the laxity of the police against banditry in major African cities, specifically in Abidjan.

 Police

 Abidjan is divided into districts, each of which has a police station.
 The municipal police and national police are separate.

 All police are trained at the National Police Academy in the town of Cocody.
 They are recruited by competitive examination held by the police administration.
-The police include several sections, such as the BAE (Anti Riot Squad), whose base is located in Yopougon north of the city, the CRS (Republican Security Company), whose main base is located in Williamsville (Adjame) and also includes a secondary base called CRS2, which is located in zone 4 in the town of Marcory in the central capital.
+The police include several sections, such as the BAE (Anti Riot Squad), whose base is located in Yopougon north of the city, the CRS (Republican Security Company), whose main base is located in Williamsville (Adjame) and also includes a secondary base called CRS2, which is located in Zone 4 in the town of Marcory in the central capital.
 The Force and CECOS accompany the police.

 The main base of the gendarmerie is at Agban (commonly Adjamé).
-There are others in Abobo and Kumasi, It also has a training school in Cocody and the city.
+There are others in Abobo and Koumassi.
+A training school is in Cocody and the city.

 Drugs

-Since 2000, Côte d'Ivoire has experienced a sharp rise in drug trafficking.
+Since 2000, Ivory Coast has experienced a sharp rise in drug trafficking.
 Drug dens arise mainly in informal settlements and there has been a recent spike in demand among unemployed youth and Ivorian vagrants.
 The Ivorian police increasingly focus on the fight against trafficking and drug use in the district of Abidjan.
-A report by the Office of the UN says West Africa plays an increasingly important role in the transit of cocaine to Latin America and Europe.
+A report by the Office of the UN says West Africa plays an increasingly important role in the transit of cocaine between Latin America and Europe.
 In May 2007, seven drug houses were dismantled and 191 people arrested including a military officer.